SANet: A Semantic-aware Agentic AI Networking Framework for Cross-layer Optimization in 6G: Related Work

-Existing solutions often require a predefined and carefully designed multi-layer decomposition scheme.
+Despite these promising progresses, existing solutions often require a predefined multi-layer decomposition scheme.
 The objectives must be manually crafted to fit the specific characteristics and goals of each layer.
-In this paper, we focus on autonomous and decentralized cross-layer optimization based on AgentNet, in which an agent controller can proactively sense the semantic goals of users and autonomously divide the sensed goal into different subtasks to be addressed by agents at different layers.
-Our proposed framework is general and can preserve the layered architecture of existing systems while facilitating scalable, adaptive, and cooperative decision-making that can better accommodate dynamic network conditions and heterogeneous requirements.
+In contrast, in this paper, we focus on autonomous and decentralized cross-layer optimization based on AgentNet, whereby an agent controller proactively senses the semantic goals of users and autonomously divides the sensed goal into different subtasks to be tackled by agents at different layers.
+Our proposed framework is general and can preserve the layered architecture of existing systems while facilitating scalable, adaptive, and cooperative decision-making that accommodates dynamic network conditions and heterogeneous requirements.